outtherenz/advertisements/promotions/out-there-business-solutions-accounting.md

 ## How do I get integrated?

 Easy.
 Simply get registered with Out There Accounting by [clicking here](#).
-Once you're setup, will get in contact with you.
+Once you're setup, we will get in contact with you.